CarloNicolini/paco/README.md

 ## Linking libstdc++.so.6 problem

-I can compile Paco for MATLAB but after calling `paco_mx`, MATLAB prompts me with the following error message:
+I can compile PACO for MATLAB but after calling `PACO_mx`, MATLAB prompts me with the following error message:

 ```
-Invalid MEX-file '~/paco_mx.mexa64': /usr/local/MATLAB/R2015a/bin/glnxa64/../../sys/os/glnxa64/libstdc++.so.6: version `GLIBCXX_3.4.21' not found (required by ...
+Invalid MEX-file '~/PACO_mx.mexa64': /usr/local/MATLAB/R2015a/bin/glnxa64/../../sys/os/glnxa64/libstdc++.so.6: version `GLIBCXX_3.4.21' not found (required by ...
 ```

 This problem means that the `libstdc++.so.6` inside the Matlab library folder is pointing to a version of `libstdc++` older than the system one, usually stored in `/usr/lib/x86_64` folder.